mykle1/MMM-Census/README.md

 * Choose an individual country instead of the world.
 See county list at bottom.

+## OR OR

+* Choose a year from 1950 - 2100 for past and present data or future predictions.

 ## Example

 * Fully annotated css file so you can fully customize to your liking